mr-manuel/venus-os_dbus-serialbattery_docs/docs/troubleshoot/index.md

 ## How the driver works

-1. During installation (`execution of reinstall-local.sh`) the installer script creates a configuration file (`/data/conf/serial-starter.d/dbus-serialbattery.conf`) for the `serial starter`.
+1. During installation (`execution of enable.sh`) the enabling script creates a configuration file (`/data/conf/serial-starter.d/dbus-serialbattery.conf`) for the `serial starter`.
     This allows the `serial starter` to create services for `dbus-serialbattery`, if a new serial adapter is connected.
 The `serial starter` service (`/service/serial-starter`) then creates a service (`/service/dbus-serialbattery.*`) for each found serial port.